 The benefits of buying an insolvent business

-Correctly structured, the sale of business out of insolvency can have benefits for buyer, seller and the third parties who have an interest in the business.
+Correctly structured, the sale of a business out of insolvency can have benefits for the buyer, seller and third parties who have an interest in the business:

-- For the insolvent business the prime benefit is the realisation of value in order to pay creditors and/or restructure its finances.
+- For the insolvent business: the realisation of value to pay creditors and/or restructure its finances.

-- For the buyer the prime benefit is that certain legacy liabilities of the insolvent business can be left behind.
+- For the buyer: certain legacy liabilities of the insolvent business can be left behind.

-- For employees it may be the case that their employment transfers to the buyer, preserving jobs rather than leading to redundancies.
+- For employees: the possibility that their employment transfers to the buyer, preserving jobs rather than leading to redundancies.

-- For customers, suppliers, landlords and other third parties dealing with the business their commercial arrangements may continue when they otherwise would have ended.
+- For customers and other third parties dealing with the business: their commercial arrangements may continue where they otherwise would have ended.

 How is the insolvent business valued?

-Office holders have specific professional rules they must follow when selling an insolvent business, and these are stricter if selling to an existing director or directors of the company or business in insolvency, which is frequently the case.
-They must be independent, they must obtain an independent valuation of the business, and they must allow for a reasonable marketing period for the business before agreeing a final sale price.
-This ensures that the best price overall is obtained for the business in the best interests of the creditors overall.
-This remains the case regardless of who brought about their appointment.
+Office holders have rules they must follow when selling an insolvent business, and these are stricter if selling to an existing director or directors of the company or business in insolvency, which is often the case.
+They must be independent, they must obtain an independent valuation of the business, and they must allow for a reasonable marketing period for the business before agreeing on a final sale price.
+This ensures that the best price is obtained for the business in the best interests of the creditors overall.
+This remains the case regardless of who brought about the office holder’s appointment.

-It is frequently the case that a new company will be set up by directors of the insolvent company or business to make an offer for sale of the business, and they may be vying with competitors in the market.
-However, often the only offer for the business will be from the former directors, who know the business and believe the viable parts can be saved, in particular the goodwill they have built up over the years.
+It is often the case that a new company will be set up by the directors of the insolvent company or business to make an offer for sale of the business, and they may be vying with competitors in the market.
+Often, the only offer for the business will be from the former directors, who know the business and believe the viable parts can be saved.
 This inside knowledge can put the former directors in a strong bargaining position with the office holder.

 How do I purchase an insolvent business?

-The office holder will arrange for a sale agreement to be drafted by their solicitor, and the buyer will instruct their own solicitor to act for them on the sale.
+There are generally three methods of sale for an insolvent business: by way of a private sale and purchase agreement, an auction process or sealed bids.
+The usual method is a sale and purchase agreement once the office holder has chosen the preferred buyer.
+The office holder will arrange for a sale and purchase agreement to be drafted by their solicitor, and the buyer will instruct their own solicitor to act for them on the sale.

 What are the key differences when buying an insolvent business?

 There are quite significant differences when buying an insolvent business from an office holder compared to a solvent business.
-The main one is that it is the office holder selling the business, not the directors, and therefore their day to day knowledge of the business is necessarily sparse by comparison.
+The main one being the seller of the business.
+In an insolvency situation, the seller will be the office holder, rather than the shareholders and their day to day knowledge of the business is necessarily sparse and they won’t be willing to give warranties or indemnities about the business. .

 It is also the case that an office holder is under a duty to deal with an insolvent business without unnecessary delay.
-For that reason, they are less likely to agree a deferred purchase price unless this is very limited, and they will not give the usual representations or warranties.
+For that reason, they are less likely to agree a deferred purchase price unless this is very limited, and they will not give the usual warranties and indemnities.
 The business will be ‘sold as seen’ with very little, if any, recourse.

 - The officer holder will not accept any personal liability under the contract save for reasons of negligence or similar.